jasminemathieu/IBM_Verify/README.md

 ![editing nano](https://imgur.com/R9HEMYq.jpg)

-## Successful Authorization 3
+## 3. Successful Authorization

-In this process we were able to end this project with a successful authorization connection.
+We were able to end this project with a successful authorized connection.

 ![unauth](https://imgur.com/Uk1FDJW.jpg)

 ![successful auth](https://imgur.com/kBiBgCH.jpg)

 ## Conclusion
-In this project, I was able to successfully add SSO to a custom application with IBM Security Verify.
-You saw how the OpenID Connect client is configured using the OpenID client on Open Liberty to work with IBM Security Verify.
+In this project, I successfully implemented Single Sign-On (SSO) for a custom application using IBM Security Verify.
+You learned how to configure the OpenID Connect client within Open Liberty to seamlessly integrate with IBM Security Verify.

 ## fin